Get Started with the AMA Kit

 - As a validated app to help you test your AMA implementation.

-Note that these development apps are separate from the Alexa companion app.
+Note that the AMA Kit development apps are separate from the Alexa app.

 To view logs for troubleshooting iOS issues, see the iOS documentation: Console: View log messages in Console.

-If you plan to sell your device in multiple countries, you will need to prepare your device for internationalization.
-In general, the AVS internationalization guidelines apply to devices using the AMA Kit.
+If you plan to sell your device in multiple countries, prepare your device for internationalization.
+In general, the AVS internationalization guidelines apply to devices implementing the AMA Kit.
 See Preparing for Internationalization.